Angry Birds Transformers

-The EggSpark has crashed into the surface of Piggy Island, cyberforming the Birds and Pigs and turning them into the Transformers.
-It has also turned the eggs into the EggBots, which are turning all pigs (except for King, Foreman, Chef, Corporal, Minion, and Professor Pig) into their minions and then turning non-living things into monsters that want to destroy life, replacing it with technological beings across the island.
-The Autobirds and Deceptihogs must put their differences aside to destroy the transformed pigs and to chase the mischievous Eggbots, ultimately rescuing the fate of their homeland.

 Gameplay

-The goal is to survive through the run, shooting at pigs, structures, and targets and transforming into vehicles, including cars, trucks, motorbikes, tanks, submarines, planes and flying saucers (which all stay at ground level)- since failure to survive results in no pigs popped and/or having no health for that character.
-Pigs can be eliminated by shooting directly at them, but it is sometimes easier to defeat them by shooting at the structures or making TNT explode.
-Since the gameplay is a side-scrolling video game, pigs who have gone out the screen can no longer be eliminated.
+The goal is to survive through the run, shooting at pigs, structures, and other targets as well as transforming into various types of vehicles (which all stay at ground level), since failure to survive results in no pigs popped and that character losing all health.
+Pigs can be eliminated by shooting directly at them or by destroying the structures or making TNT explode.
+Since it is a side-scrolling video game, pigs who have gone out of the screen can no longer be eliminated.
 The player can use the user's Facebook friends unlocked characters or randomly generated characters to assist in a level for a limited time.

-Coins may be collected either during runs, popping pigs and/or simply by waiting and collecting coins that generate over time from freed areas.
-Some levels or features can be only unlocked when the player has upgraded enough Transformers to level 15.
-In addition, gems can also be collected and can be used to purchase and to keep going through the run.
+Coins may be collected either during runs, by popping pigs, or simply by waiting and collecting coins that generate over time from freed areas.
+Some levels or features can be only unlocked when the player has upgraded enough Transformers.
+In addition, gems can also be collected and can be used to purchase and to keep going through a run or upgrade a Transformer instantly.

 Telepods

-The game is the fourth game in the franchise to be compatible with Angry Birds Telepods, a toy line that is also used in other Angry Birds games such as: Angry Birds Star Wars II, Angry Birds Go, and Angry Birds Stella.
-When using Telepods, it can summon the toy's Transformer, and either boost its power or recharge its armor.
-It is a necessary to scan the toy's QR code each time after the app is closed since the application will "forget" the Telepods the user has previously scanned in.
+The game is the fourth game in the Angry Birds franchise to be compatible with Telepods, a toys-to-life line that is also used in other Angry Birds games; Angry Birds Star Wars II (2013), Angry Birds Go!
+(2013), and Angry Birds Stella (2014).
+When using Telepods, it can summon the toy's Transformer and either boost its power or recharge its armour.
+It is necessary to scan the toy's QR code each time after the app is closed, since the application will reset the effects of Telepods upon startup.